Vaitesswar/2048-game/README.md

 # 2048-game

-The following python files contain the following information.
+The following python files contain the respective information.

 1) GameManager.py.
 This is the driver program that loads your Computer AI and Player AI, and begins a game where they compete with each other.
 See below on how to execute this program.
 2) Grid.py.
 This module defines the Grid object, along with some useful operations: move(), getAvailableCells(), insertTile(), and clone().